N-Angleton/Etchify/README.md

 ## Description

-Etchify is single page website that creates etchings of user uploaded photos.
+Etchify is a single page website that creates etchings from user uploaded photos.
 This is achieved through line recongition and shading that matches the percieved luminosity of the original image.
-Users are able to customize the produced etching through a variety of settings, though the decision making process is streamlined, so that the user need only make essential choices and can optionally explore more advanced settings.
+Users are able to customize the produced etching through a variety of settings.
+The decision making process is streamlined so that users need only make essential choices, and can explore more advanced settings if they wish.

 ## Live